lmsorenson/ChristmasElfNameGenerator/README.md

 What I added:

-- A Blazor Server project at `src/ChristmasElfNameGenerator.Server` (`.csproj`, `Program.cs`).
+- A Blazor WebAssembly project at `src/ChristmasElfNameGenerator.Client` (`.csproj`, `Program.cs`).
 - A simple UI (`Pages/Index.razor`) that generates a random elf name.
 - Shared layout and basic CSS under `Shared/` and `wwwroot/css/app.css`.

+If you previously relied on a static `index.html` in `wwwroot` for CI/CD, this WebAssembly project includes `wwwroot/index.html` so your workflow should find a default file.

-Next steps I can do for you (ask to pick any):
+Next steps I can do for you (pick one):

-- Add a unit/integration test project.
-- Create a solution file and VS Code launch tasks.
+- Create a solution file and VS Code launch/tasks.
+- Add a small CI workflow that runs `dotnet publish` and uploads the `publish/wwwroot` artifacts.
-- Scaffold a Blazor WebAssembly client instead.
+- Convert to a hosted (server + client) Blazor model.

-Happy to continue — tell me which of the above you'd like next.
+Which of the above would you like next?
 # ChristmasElfNameGenerator